A Hele-Shaw limit without monotonicity: Notations and main results

 \subsection{Velocity law: Measure theoretic results}

-Now that we know how to find $p_\infty(\cdot,t)$ for all $t$, we would like to characterize the evolution of the saturated region.
-We start with the following proposition: \begin{proposition} For all $t>0$ let $p(\cdot,t)$ be the unique solution of \eqref{eq:obstacle} (so that $p_\infty = p$ a.e.) and denote $\mathcal P(t) :=\{p(\cdot,t)>0\}$.
+In view of Theorem \ref{prop:obs}, we can redefine $p_\infty$ a.e. so that for each time $t>0$ the function $p_\infty(\cdot,t)$ is the unique solution of the obstacle problem \eqref{eq:obstacle}.
+We would now like to characterize the evolution of the saturated region.
+We start with the following proposition: \begin{proposition} For all $t>0$, $\mathcal P(t) :=\{p_\infty(\cdot,t)>0\}$ the positivity set of the solution of the obstacle problem \eqref{eq:obstacle}.
 Then the density equation in \eqref{eq:2} can be rewritten as